 The thing to understand is that while the menus on the left side of the bar are pretty permanent, the status menus on the right side are infinitely more customizable.
 You can add, remove and rearrange basically all of them.
-And you’ll want to do just that because the more you use the Mac, the more crowded that menu bar will likely get.
+And you’ll want to do just that because the more you use the Mac, the more crowded that the Menu Bar will likely get.

 1. Quickly delete status icons you don’t need.

-Every status menu can be removed save from the Notification Center (the icon on the far right with the three stacked horizontal lines).
+Every status menu can be removed save from the Notification Center (the icon on the far right with the two yin yang horizontal stack).
 This includes the Wi-Fi, Bluetooth, battery, Siri and Spotlight menus, as well as any other that might appear.
-While right-clicking a status icon doesn’t allow you to remove it, you can hold the Command key and drag the icon off of the menu bar.
+While right-clicking a status icon doesn’t allow you to remove it, you can hold the Command key and drag the icon off of the Menu Bar.
 Then simply unclick and it’ll disappear.
 Boom.

 2. Rearrange what’s left.